-No matter what your age, keeping yourself in a continual cycle of learning new things about the world around you is SO important to an all round healthy lifestyle.
-Learning keeps your brain sharp, which slows down the aging process, and also gives you a sense of achievement and worthiness.
+No matter what your age, keeping yourself in a continual cycle of learning new things about the world around you is so important to an all round healthy lifestyle.
+Learning keeps your brain sharp, which slows down the aging process and gives you a sense of achievement and worthiness.

 You can keep your brain active by reading books, starting a new hobby, job in the wellness industry or enrolling on a course that could send you down a new and exiting career path.
 You can do all of these at any age so don’t let being older stop you.